chrissimpkins/Crunch/docs/SERVICE.md

 #### 1) Install by Drag and Drop in the Finder

 - Open the Crunch source repository in the Finder.
 Open the `service` directory that is located in the root of the repository directory.
-The `Crunch Image(s).workflow` directory will be contained in the `service` directory.
-This is the workflow that you will install.
+The `Crunch Image(s).workflow` directory is contained in the `service` directory.
 - Open a new tab in the Finder with `CMD-T` and select Go > Go to Folder in the Finder menu (or type `SHIFT-CMD-G`)
 - In the open "Go to the folder:" free text prompt, enter the following:  `~/Library/Services`
 - Switch back to the first tab that is located inside the Crunch source repository and drag the `Crunch Image(s).workflow` directory to the second tab so that it is installed on the path `~/Library/Services/Crunch Image(s).workflow`.